Skip to main content

 Sex Determination Mechanisms

 Sex determination in mammals typically involves the presence of sex chromosomes, with the Y chromosome playing a crucial role in male differentiation.
-However, alternative mechanisms can exist, such as environmental factors or the presence of other genes that can influence sex determination, allowing for male characteristics to develop even in the absence of a Y chromosome.
+However, alternative mechanisms can exist, such as environmental factors or the presence of specific genes that can trigger male development even in the absence of a Y chromosome.

 Recommended video: